GMOD/jbrowse-components/website/docs/config_guide.md

 }
 ```

-This can be quite useful for complicated formatting callbacks.
-Then you can use
-the custom jexl function in your config callbacks as follows:
+Then you can use the custom jexl function in your config callbacks as follows:

 ```json
 {